Nextmv CLI is a command line interface that you can use to interact with Nextmv.

 ---|---|

-command gets the information related to an applications.
+subcommand gets the information related to an application.

 Flag | Description |